garmercy/E-Commerce-Back-End/README.md

 # :credit_card: E-commerce Back End

-This application is an e-commerce backend site.
-An Express.js API was configured for it to use Sequelize and then interact with a MySQL database.
+This project it's about to build the back end for an e-commerce site by modifying starter code.In this project I have to configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## Steps to get started:
 ```